Vidushi2101/Stop-Watch/README.md

 A basic stopwatch web application created using HTML, CSS, and JavaScript.
 Features start, stop, and reset functionality.
 Displays elapsed time in hours, minutes, and seconds.

 Getting Started:
-1. Clone the repository: `git clone https://github.com/your-username/stopwatch.git`
+1. Clone the repository: `Vidushi2101/Stop-Watch`
 2. Open `index.html` in your browser.

 Usage: